 Professor: Brendan O'Kelly

-This course will expose you to a wide range — in terms of time period, genre, and geography — of texts and critical theory, and put them in conversation with contemporary events.
+This course will expose you to a wide range — in terms of time period, genre, and geography — of texts, films, and critical theory in conversation with contemporary events.
 It will also help you improve your written and spoken analytical skills.